starcitizen-lug/knowledge-base/wiki/Tips-and-Tricks.md

 We do not recommend 👎 most gaming-focused distributions as many of our Penguins have had issues installing the required dependencies to make Star Citizen run.
 They generally have only an individual or a very small team backing them and, at least where Star Citizen is concerned, do not live up to the promise.
 - We especially suggest avoiding PopOS and Drauger OS due to irresolvable compatibility issues with the required 32bit packages in their repos.
-- Nobara generally works fine, except it packages the git release of Lutris by default which can be unstable and potentially crashy.
+- Nobara generally works fine, except it packages the git release of Lutris and some other packages by default which can be unstable and potentially crashy.
+Some of our Penguins have also experienced issues upgrading to new major releases.

 Other distributions we suggest avoiding due to frequent package incompatibilities, old dependencies, and update issues are: Manjarno, Mint, Debian Stable, and openSUSE Leap.